Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Discussion

 Finally, another limitation of the present paper is that the research was carried out entirely on English.
 The theory underlying \ourApproach generalizes to other languages and for this reason the prediction is that it would also outperform the same baseline methods in other languages.
 The way Grammar Models are trained in languages with a rich morphology is likely to be different, however.
 Different tokenizers might have to be employed as well as different algorithms such as \posNoise to focus the model on the grammatical aspects of the text.
-Another goal for the future would therefore be to find a language-independent variant of \ourApproach.
+Our test showing that \posTags are not necessary is also encouraging for the replicability of this algorithm for languages with less computational resources.
+In general, though, another goal for the future would therefore be to find a language-independent variant of \ourApproach.